jorgeperalta/ArcTouch/README.md

 3 Solution folders: Application, Platform and Test

--Application -> contains ArcTouch.Core project with Behaviors, Services, Constants, Converters, Helpers, Models, ViewModels.  contains ArcTouch.Ui with App.xaml, color resources file, views and pages.
+- Application -> contains ArcTouch.Core project with Behaviors, Services, Constants, Converters, Helpers, Models, ViewModels.  contains ArcTouch.Ui with App.xaml, color resources file, views and pages.
 This projects are .NetStandard 2.0 libraries.

--Platform -> this folder contains the Android and iOS platform projects that reference ArcTouch.Core and ArcTouch.Ui
+- Platform -> this folder contains the Android and iOS platform projects that reference ArcTouch.Core and ArcTouch.Ui

--Test -> This folder contains a typical Xunit test project (empty)
+- Test -> This folder contains a typical Xunit test project (empty)

 # Project Notes